dfriishecht/ml-proj-one/README.md

 # ml-proj-one
 First project for Olin's machine learning class.

-Goal is to create an AlexNet-inspired CNN.
+To get the dataset, follow this link: https://www.kaggle.com/datasets/grassknoted/asl-alphabet

+And download the data to a folder named `data` in the same directory as this repo.